Gilles Dreyfus: Foch Hospital, 1989-2001

-In November 1989, Gilles Dreyfus became staff surgeon of Professor Daniel Guilmet at the Foch Hospital and Professor of Cardiovascular surgery.
+In November 1989, Gilles Dreyfus became staff surgeon of Daniel Guilmet at the Foch Hospital and Professor of Cardiovascular surgery.
 He performed more than 500 mitral valve repairs and described new repair techniques such as the papillary muscle repositioning for anterior leaflet and posterior commissural prolapse.
 He also improved the heart transplant program, from 10 to 25 cases per year, so that the Foch Hospital became the 2nd-3rd most active center in the region of Île-de-France.

 Gilles Dreyfus continued the research on artificial hearts as a bridge to transplant, implanting TCI and NOVACOR for the first time in France.
-In 1998, after Professor Guilmet’s retirement, Gilles Dreyfus became chief of cardiac and vascular surgery of the Foch Hospital, continuing the surgical activity and developing the heart valve repair surgery, the ventricular assist devices and heart transplant programs.
+In 1998, after Guilmet’s retirement, Gilles Dreyfus became chief of cardiac and vascular surgery of the Foch Hospital, continuing the surgical activity and developing the heart valve repair surgery, the ventricular assist devices and heart transplant programs.

-In 2000, French actor Gérard Depardieu underwent coronary artery bypass surgery performed by Professor Dreyfus.
+In 2000, French actor Gérard Depardieu underwent coronary artery bypass surgery performed by Dreyfus.